yasenh/lidar-camera-fusion-ttc/README.md

    > In "clusterKptMatchesWithROI" function, we associate a given bounding box with the keypoints it contains.
 We iterate all of the key-point matches, and if the key-point can be found in the region of interest of our current bounding box, we will save current match to corresponding bounding box structure for calculating the camera based TTC.
+   >
+   > Also, outlier matches have been removed based on the euclidean distance between them in relation to all the matches in the bounding box.

    ​